Who is Kay?

-Hola, my name is Kaleigh Mancha- Roberson, but you can call me Kay.
+Hola, my name is Kaleigh Mancha, but you can call me Kay.
 I identify as a queer Latina w/ indigenous & Sicilian roots.
-I live in Las Vegas, NV which is located on the land of the NuWu- Southern Paiute People .
+I serve Las Vegas, NV community which is the land of the NuWu- Southern Paiute People .

 I went on to provide family & individual therapy to folks who had experienced trauma, while also offering support to court mandated teens in recovery from substance misuse.
 I transitioned a few years later into serving young adults & non traditional students attending UNLV, where I was also able to create culturally responsive programming to meet first gen students' needs.
 I moved to Los Angeles in 2016 to serve as a therapist, College Readiness Counselor & Wellness Coordinator at a high school in South Central.

-Since then I have co- founded a BIPOC led collective, co-wrote the 1st nationally grant funded doula program for survivors of violence & created comprehensive Beginner & Advanced Doula Certificate programs, launching in 2022.
+Since 2019, I co- founded a BIPOC led collective, co-wrote the 1st nationally grant funded doula program for survivors of violence & created the 1st comprehensive Beginner & Advanced Doula Certificate programs housed at a university (launching Fall 2022).

 In an effort to decolonize my therapy practice, I find that means that my personal life is not separate from my professional life.
 I am in constant relation to my community.
 An Indigenous birth keeper I met at a womb healing gathering I was attending spoke into the space & said "We work at the pace of our children" & it changed the way I thought about my work life balance.